halimahexe/FAC-Website/text.md

 Halimah says:

-Coming from a creative industry like publishing, where salary and job progression are opaque and there is no clear way to learn except sporadically, I am also interested in tech due to what appears to be clearly set out, transparent career progression and opportunities.
-There are countless tutorials to learn bits of code and I can't say the same for learning to be an editor, which inevitably only benefits the privileged.
-After five years of being an editor and barely progressing, I feel I have done my time and I would like to explore other career paths where I can feel motivated and rewarded for the effort I put in.

-Halimah says:

 Finally, as I've been working from FAC's requirements, I have found myself feeling really excited about the endless possibilities for what I can learn and apply to improve my website.
 Even in making this website, I've had countless ideas - some of which I probably won't be able to implement due to current lack of knowledge or time - and I can't wait to come back to this website in a year or so and see all the ways I can improve this further.
-I really enjoy learning and applying and coming back to this has been hugely motivational at a time where I have felt quite dejected in my current career path due to lack of opportunity.
+I really enjoy learning and applying and coming back to this has been hugely motivational and exciting for me to work on.

 #My projects
 Projects I've worked on as I've learned